Paley-type matrices and $1$-factorizations of complete graphs: Introduction

 Consequently, denote by $F$ such a $1$-factor of $K_{p+1}$ satisfying the conditions in \cref{prob:main}.
-By the above discussion, translating $F$ through $\F_p$ (while fixing $c$) yields a $1$-factorization of $K_{p+1}$ that is compatible with the sign pattern of $H_p$.
+By the above discussion, translating $F$ through $\F_p$ (while fixing $c$) yields a $1$-factorization of $K_{p+1}$ satisfying restriction \textup{(R1)}.
+Similarly, when $p\equiv 3\pmod 4$, translating a solution to \cref{prob:P1} yields a $1$-factorization satisfying restriction \textup{(R2)}.

 \begin{corollary} Let $p$ be an odd prime.
-Then there exists a $1$-factorization of $K_{p+1}$ compatible with the sign pattern of $H_p$. \end{corollary}
+Then there exists a $1$-factorization of $K_{p+1}$ satisfying restriction \textup{(R1)} with respect to $H_p$.
+If $p\equiv 3\pmod 4$, then there also exists one satisfying restriction \textup{(R2)}. \end{corollary}

-We divide the proof of \cref{thm:main} into two parts.
-In \cref{sec2}, we give an explicit 1-factor for $p \equiv 1 \pmod 8$ under a quartic condition on a primitive root; See \cref{prop:main} for the precise condition.
+We prove \cref{thm:P1} in \cref{sec:P1}.
+We then divide the proof of \cref{thm:main} into two parts.
+In \cref{sec2}, we give an explicit $1$-factor for $p \equiv 1 \pmod 8$ under a quartic condition on a primitive root; see \cref{prop:main} for the precise condition.
 In \cref{sec3}, we prove that such a primitive root exists for all sufficiently large $p$ using character sum estimates, and finally, we verify the remaining primes computationally.